burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 ### 4. Compiler Hint std::unreachable()

 Marks that the current scope or place is unreachable.
-If code comes to this point then behavior is undefined.
+If the code comes to this point, then the behavior is undefined.
 The point of this call is to tell the compiler that part of the code does not need to be generated.
-A canonical example for the use case is a switch statement which can be designed and dispatched by all `cases`.
+A canonical example for the use case is a switch statement, which can be designed and dispatched by all `cases`.

 Example: